Alterau/Studybara/README.md

 3. Run the installer and follow the on-screen instructions.

-# 🦫 Barabuddy AI – Local Model Setup Guide

-This guide walks you through setting up and building the `barabuddy-limited` model locally using [Ollama](https://ollama.com/), starting from scratch—even if you’re new to the process.

----

-##Step 1: Download the model i have uploaded in git hub named studybara-1746546173743
+## Step 2: Download the model i have uploaded in git hub named studybara-1746546173743

 After downloading proceed to Step 2

-## 📁 Step 2: Create a `Modelfile` from File Explorer
+## 📁 Step 3: Create a `Modelfile` from File Explorer

 1. Navigate to the folder where you want to store your model, for example:
 C:\Users\YourName\Documents\Barabuddy